 Unfortunately, our group wasn't particularly healthy.
 Two of us did nearly all of the work while the other two guys managed to show up to one team meeting (of 4 or 5) each.
 We had selected our group based on who we got along with.
 It turns out, that alone is not an adequate basis for teammate selection.

-As "luck" would have it, the other contributing member and I were sitting next to one another in the computer lab when our professor's email showed up.
-We had a brief conversation and agreed that we would be completely honest even though we knew it would be unflattering to our teammates.
+As luck would have it, the other contributing member and I were sitting next to one another in the computer lab when our professor's email showed up.
+We had a brief conversation and agreed that we would be completely candid even though we knew it would be unflattering to our teammates.
 They had let us do all of the work.
-I think we ended up awarding ourselves 160 pts each and awarding each of them 40.
+I think we ended up awarding ourselves 160 points each and awarding each of them 40.

 As grades were handed out the following Monday, we were all astonished to discover that two of us had received high marks for the project while the others had received disturbingly low marks.
 The situation was, to say the least, a bit awkward.